rachellevanger/PersistenceFromBMP/README.md

 - sublevel // Do sublevel sets?
 (0, 1)
 - superlevel // Do superlevel sets?
 (0, 1)
 - filter // Filter pixel values less than this amount.
 Set to 0 for no filtering.
-- mask // A mask image (bmp) that is 0 for pixels to filter out, nonzero otherwise
+- mask (optional) // A mask image (bmp) that is 0 for pixels to filter out, nonzero otherwise

 Example: ./BMPPersistence 1 200 /data/ bmps/%05d.bmp 1 1 0 /data/img_mask.bmp